-Determines the default state of the numeric keypad.
+This setting determines the default state of the numeric keypad.
 By default, the system boots up with NumLock on.

 On The numeric keypad provides numeric functions.
 Off The numeric keypad provides arrow-key, Home, PgUp, PgDn, End, Insert, and Delete functions.